MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

 DVC was implemented, using a Google Cloud Service (GCS) bucket storage.
 As our data was static, the primary reason for using DVC was to pull preprocessed data files to local and remote machines for faster repository deployment.
-Throughout the project lifecycle we used a couple of different version of our data files, consisting of different amounts of preprocessed data.
+Throughout the project lifecycle, we used a couple of different version of our data files, consisting of different amounts of preprocessed data.
 The latest version contains the complete preprocessed WMD19 dataset for finetuning on the GPU assisted Cloud Compute environment.

 ### Question 11